Surface heating steers planetary-scale ocean circulation: Surface buoyancy flux contrast perturbation experiments

-In these experiments we observe a weakening of the AMOC with time (Fig.~\ref{fig:buoyancy_driven_MOC}a), as a reduction in the surface buoyancy flux gradients causes the subpolar and polar regions to experience a stronger stratification.
-Stronger stratification suppresses deep water formation in the North Atlantic, which is a major source of the AMOC \citep{Toggweiler1995, Marshall2012}.
-The AMOC steadily reduces in the first 60 years of the reduced buoyancy contrast simulations, after which it begins to recover in the $-15\;\mathrm{W}\,\mathrm{m}^{-2}$ simulation, as opposed to the $-7.5\;\mathrm{W}\,\mathrm{m}^{-2}$ where it continues to slow down.
-Moreover, we observe a temporal correlation between the North Atlantic subtropical gyre strength and the AMOC (Figs.~\ref{fig:Neg_buo_gyres_TS}a and~\ref{fig:buoyancy_driven_MOC}a).
+We observe a weakening of the AMOC with time (Fig.~\ref{fig:buoyancy_driven_MOC}a), as a reduction in the surface buoyancy flux gradients strengthens near-surface stratification in the subpolar and polar regions, which suppresses deep water formation in the North Atlantic, a major source of the AMOC \citep{Toggweiler1995, Marshall2012}.
+The AMOC steadily reduces in the first 60 years, after which it begins to recover in the $-15\;\mathrm{W}\,\mathrm{m}^{-2}$ simulation, as opposed to the $-7.5\;\mathrm{W}\,\mathrm{m}^{-2}$ where it continues to slow down.
+Moreover, we observe a temporal correlation between the North Atlantic subtropical gyre strength and the AMOC (Figs.~\ref{fig:Neg_buo_gyres_TS}a and~\ref{fig:buoyancy_driven_MOC}a), providing evidence that the two features are interlinked.

-There is a nominal ($\approx$2.5\%) reduction in the circumpolar transport for both $-7.5\;\mathrm{W}\,\mathrm{m}^{-2}$ and $-15\;\mathrm{W}\,\mathrm{m}^{-2}$ experiments at the end of 100 years (Fig.~\ref{fig:buoyancy_driven_MOC}b).
-Several competing factors such as reduced meridional buoyancy gradients over the ACC latitude band \citep{Hogg2010}, deepening and shoaling of the thermocline respectively over the northern and southern regions of the ACC, variations in lateral mixing \citep{Ragen2020}, and alterations to the Antarctic bottom water production \citep{Morrison2013} could influence the ACC strength -- a thorough analysis is beyond the scope of this study.

 Finally, we briefly discuss the changes in ocean circulation due to surface buoyancy forcing anomalies from an energetics perspective.
-In addition to anomalies observed in the large-scale circulatory features (Figs.~\ref{fig:Neg_buo_gyres_TS} and~\ref{fig:buoyancy_driven_MOC}a-b), the variations in globally integrated kinetic energy (Fig.~\ref{fig:buoyancy_driven_MOC}d) supplement our understanding that surface buoyancy forcing is an important mechanism in steering the ocean circulation.
-A reduction in surface buoyancy flux gradients inhibits the production of available potential energy, which reduces the conversion from available potential energy to kinetic energy.
+In addition to anomalies observed in the large-scale circulatory features (Figs.~\ref{fig:Neg_buo_gyres_TS} and~\ref{fig:buoyancy_driven_MOC}a), the variations in globally integrated kinetic energy (Fig.~\ref{fig:buoyancy_driven_MOC}b) supplement our understanding that surface buoyancy forcing is an important mechanism in steering the ocean circulation.
+A reduction in surface buoyancy flux gradients inhibits the production of available potential energy, which in turn reduces the conversion from available potential energy to kinetic energy.